datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 Use INNER JOIN when you need only rows that match on both side

 You have examined the sample code right here which would give you the result set as per the screenshot here.
-Noticed that the INNER JOIN returned two rows that shared the common key "staffed" as highlighted in yellow.
+Noticed that the INNER JOIN returned two rows that shared the common key "staffid" as highlighted in yellow.

 ---